trevorkbond/MessagingServer/LearningLog.md

 TODO from today:

-- [ ] Review the "try with resources" Java syntax and why it is used.
+- [x] Review the "try with resources" Java syntax and why it is used.
   - All class instances created using try-with-resources that implement the AutoCloseable interface will be closed regardless of whether the try block runs normally or is interrupted by an exception.
 In this case, the ServerSocket and Socket will close even if an exception occurs.
-- [ ] Look into threading implementation in Java, as I plan on having the server start up a new thread to handle each returned client connection.
+- [x] Look into threading implementation in Java, as I plan on having the server start up a new thread to handle each returned client connection.

+### June 8, 2024

+I converted the simple server to a (still simple) echo server.
+I then learned about threading in Java and made it a multi-threaded echo server.
+I learned the following:

+- A past class I took (CS 240) has an excellent rundown of multi-threaded programming in Java that I reviewed [here](https://github.com/softwareconstruction240/softwareconstruction/blob/main/instruction/concurrency/concurrency.md).
+- Java has an ExecutorService class with different methods for creating a single thread or different types of threadpools.

+TODO from today:
+- [ ] Implement ExecutorService and use a cached threadpool so the service doesn't waste resources with creating a new thread every time a new client connects.
+- [ ] Learn more about the Extensible Messaging and Presence Protocol (XMPP) and how I will implement it in this client/server model.
+Learning about and implementing this will likely take a while, but it looks to be the standard messaging protocol.